iped-docker/iped/precompiled/README.md

 4 - Download optional IPED dependencies:

-    - PhotoDNA: put jar on "optional_jars" folder and the hashes on /mnt/PhotoDNA folder
+    - PhotoDNA: put jar on "optional_jars" folder and the hashes on /mnt/PhotoDNA folder.
+    - Stanford NLP Models: put jar on "optional_jars" folder.
     - Download LED and decompress it on /mnt/led folder.
     - Download iped's KFF and decompress it on /mnt/kff folder.